apigee/api-platform-samples/learn-edge/extract-json-payload-2/README.md

 ### About what changed

 * Here's the Extract Variables policy that we use to extract a JSON property name given a value.
 This policy illustrates several ways to parse the JSON, as explained in the comments.
+The main thing to notice in this example is the pattern used to extract pod names based on the query parameter `request.queryparam.region`.

     ```xml
         <ExtractVariables name="EV-Parse-Json-Response">